History of Tommy Fleetwood in Timeline

 June 2025: Travelers Championship Lead

-In June 2025, Tommy Fleetwood held the 54-hole lead at the Travelers Championship on the PGA Tour but was overtaken after a bogey.
+In June 2025, Tommy Fleetwood held the 54-hole lead at the Travelers Championship but was overtaken by Keegan Bradley, who birdied the final hole.

-August 2025: Tour Championship and FedEx Cup win
+August 2025: Tour Championship Victory and FedEx Cup Win

-On 24 August 2025, Tommy Fleetwood won the Tour Championship for his first PGA Tour victory in his 164th event, along with the FedEx Cup and its $10 million prize.
+On 24 August 2025, Tommy Fleetwood achieved his first PGA Tour victory at the Tour Championship, also securing the FedEx Cup and its $10 million prize.

-In 2025, Tommy Fleetwood secured his first PGA Tour win by winning the Tour Championship, also winning the 2025 Fedex Cup.
+In 2025, Tommy Fleetwood won his first PGA Tour event at the Tour Championship, securing the 2025 FedEx Cup.